FLAMEGPU/FLAMEGPU2-docs/src/guide/3-behaviour-definition/4-agent-communication.rst

 **Bucket Messaging**

 If you are using the Bucket messaging strategy, you will also need to supply the bucket index/key to access the messages from the specific bucket.
-If an invalid bucket index is provided (based on the bounds), then either a device exception will be thrown if available (``SEATBELTS=ON``), or no messages will be returned.
+If an invalid bucket index is provided (based on the bounds), then either a device exception will be thrown if available (`SEATBELTS=ON<SEATBELTS>`), or no messages will be returned.

 .. tabs::